-Olivet College has been committed to inclusion and diversity for over 175 years, educating and advancing women leaders since the College’s founding.
+Olivet College has been committed to inclusion and diversity for over 175 years, educating and advancing leaders of all backgrounds since the College’s founding.
 As a testament to this commitment, the first graduating class was comprised of three women — Sophia Keyes, Mary Barber and Sara Benedict.
-In honor of these women, Olivet College has established the Women’s Leadership Institute Keyes-Barber-Benedict (KBB) Scholars Program, a focal point of deep learning and engagement for a select group of women on campus.
+In honor of these women, Olivet College has established the Women’s Leadership Institute Keyes-Barber-Benedict (KBB) Scholars Program, a focal point of deep learning and engagement for a select group of students on campus.

 THE COURAGE TO LEAD

 This unique and comprehensive leadership program seeks to engage and unite students and mentors as they create a clear path to a successful and fulfilling future as tomorrow’s leaders.
 The Keyes-Barber-Benedict Scholars Program is designed to deeply connect scholars with their academic, career and civic passions and prepare them to be exceptional citizens and employees or graduate/professional students upon graduation.
 In the spirit of our first three graduates, KBB Scholars learn to embrace their unique qualities and develop the confidence and courage to become influential and successful citizens who boldly seek and achieve their goals.

 GAIN EXTENSIVE EXPERIENCE

 Throughout their time at Olivet, KBB Scholars will collect an extensive body of knowledge and experience that will benefit them throughout their studies and postgraduation endeavors.
 They will gain a greater sense of self, develop leadership skills and self-confidence and build their capacity to face fears, persevere and succeed.
 They will be inspired to become the leaders every organization seeks and every employer desire.

 - Network and create long-lasting relationships with prominent women leaders.

 - Participate in personal and professional development experiences.

 - Learn from the premier ATHENA International Leadership Model.